Quickstart

 Interventional query

-Interventional query involves graph surgery where the edges between the parents and the variable we are manipulating are removed.
-Interventional query is conducted by invoking the iquery()
+Interventional query involves graph surgery where the incoming edges to the manipulated variable are removed.
+Interventional query is conducted by invoking the iquery() method.
+Below, the \(\mathrm{do}\) operation is applied to \(X\).
+The method returns a series with the post-intervention mean and std for the target variable.

 [11]: